How to Enable Network Discovery via Group Policy?

 What is Network Discovery?

-Before you start to apply network discovery policy to your network clients, you should know a bit about network discovery features and settings.
-On all Windows system the three network discovery states are:
+Before we start to apply the network discovery policy to the network clients, we should know about network discovery features and settings.
+For all Windows systems, the three network discovery states are:

 Network discovery requires that the DNS Client, Function Discovery Resource Publication, SSDP Discovery, and UPnP Device Host services are started, that network discovery is allowed to communicate through Windows Firewall, and that other firewalls are not interfering with network discovery.
 If some but not all of these are true, the network discovery state will be shown as Custom.